The National Conference on Health and Domestic Violence

 Save the Date: April 27-30, 2021 Virtual NCHDV!

 Due to COVID-19 , the 2020 Conference has been rescheduled and reworked to be a virtual conference.
-Conference activities will be held between April 27-30, 2020.
+Conference activities will be held between April 27-30, 2021.
 We will be announcing details shortly.
-The Call for Abstracts for the conference is closed.
+Presenters selected to present at the 2020 event are invited back to present in April.

 To prioritize the health of attendees, speakers, hotel staff, and all of our families and communities, the April 2020 NCHDV was postponed to April 27-30, 2021.